Orberia/The-Weeknd/README.md

 Throughout the project, we acquired multiple lessons, both technical and personal.
 Among them:

 We learned to program sensors and motors from scratch.

+We developed logical thinking and problem-solving skills.

+We improved our ability to document each step of the process.

+We discovered the importance of collaborative work and good team communication.

+We understood that mistakes are part of the process and that we learn a lot from them.

+6. Final Conclusion

+In summary, the robot nicknamed "Abel" from our "The Weeknd" team stands out not only for its movement and maneuverability, but also for its obstacle detection and avoidance system.
+We are very confident that these features will help our robot perform well in regional robotics competitions.

+7. Credits:

+Orbey Galeano – 11F
+Bachelor of Science

+Andrea Bernal – 12F
+Bachelor of Science

+Ariathna Robles – 11F
+Bachelor of Science

+Thank you very much.